Larry Merlo: Honors and board memberships

 Merlo serves on the board of the National Association of Chain Drug Stores (NACDS) and the University of Pittsburgh’s board of trustees.
 He is also a member of the Business Roundtable.

 In 2014, he was named number 31 by Fortune Magazine as the Biz Person of the Year.

 Merlo and his daughter, Kristen, joined First Lady Michelle Obama as one of her special guests at the 2015 State of the Union Address on January 20.

 In 2016, Merlo was named University of Pittsburgh's 2016 Distinguished Alumni Fellow, which recognizes graduates with records of professional achievement and community service.

 Family life

 Merlo lives in East Greenwich, Rhode Island, with his college sweetheart, Lee Ann.
 They were married in 1978.
-Together they have a daughter, Kristen Merlo.
+Together they have one child, Kristen Merlo.

 Criticism

 In 2015, it was revealed that Merlo had the highest CEO-to-average-employee pay ratio of any American company by Fortune Magazine.
 CVS has also been criticized under Merlo's tenure as CEO for understaffing, not allowing pharmacy staff to take breaks, and underfunding critical aspects of daily operations.

 Additionally, claims of CVS using unethical and strong arm business practices during Merlo's tenure have been made.
 Several states have, in recent years, looked into the use of spread pricing and patient steering by CareMark, CVS's pharmacy benefits manager.
 One of the most comprehensive investigations began as an in-depth journalistic investigation by Ohio's Columbus Dispatch.
 Their Side Effects series ran from January 2018 - April 2020 and prompted a state-sponsored study which found that PBMs (pharmacy benefit managers) were charging Ohio taxpayers 3-6 times the normal rate.
 The series also led to new state Medicaid rules and to proposed legislation aimed at tightening regulations on PBMs and controlling prescription drug prices.